 Focus on value.
 Applying a blanket price increase across all of your cleaning services might not always be the best approach.
 You may be better served to stagger your price increases.
 Start with the cleaning packages that deliver the highest value to your customers.
 If there are services your customers NEED, they may not mind spending a few extra dollars for that specific service.
 Customers are more receptive to pay higher prices when they feel the quality of the service matches the price.
 Customers are far more likely to accept higher prices if they’re getting something extra in the bargain.
 Consider bundling services together or throwing in an extra incentive for customers.
 Also make sure that your cleaners are fully trained to provide the best experience for this service.
 By adding to your offering, your cleaning services will have a higher perceived value.

 Put yourself in the customer’s shoes.
 Drastic price increases are hard for anyone to swallow.
 Make sure there is some logic to your increase.
 If customers feel they are being gouged on price, they will undoubtedly lose some trust.
 Use caution.
 Inflation rates in the US typically hover between 2 – 3% , historically.
 Unless you have not raised prices for multiple years, 10% price increase might send shockwaves across your customer base.
 Also, it may be tempting to more frequently raise prices after having seeing how a successful increase can boost your bottom line.
 Customers will be accepting – but within reason.
 Severely overcharging customers for a cleaning or repetitively raising prices can frustrate patrons.

 Best practices to achieve bottom-line growth is to increase both value and price, while cutting your own cost.
 For your customers, the higher rate they pay for cleaning services is justified by the quality provided.
 For your business, the cost structure to deliver that service has been reduced, increasing net gains.
-For more information on how WorkWave Service is helping cleaning companies reduce their costs, and double workforce productivity click here.
+For more information on how WorkWave’s cleaning business software is helping cleaning companies reduce their costs, and double workforce productivity click here.